Fabbbri/F1GarageManager/README.md

 GRANT EXECUTE ON dbo.User_Create TO f1app;
 GRANT EXECUTE ON dbo.User_GetByEmail TO f1app;
 GRANT EXECUTE ON dbo.User_GetById TO f1app;

+-- Teams (requeridos si TEAM_REPOSITORY=sqlserver)
+GRANT EXECUTE ON dbo.Team_Create TO f1app;
+GRANT EXECUTE ON dbo.Team_Delete TO f1app;
+GRANT EXECUTE ON dbo.Team_GetById TO f1app;
+GRANT EXECUTE ON dbo.Team_List TO f1app;
+GRANT EXECUTE ON dbo.Team_Update TO f1app;
+GRANT EXECUTE ON dbo.Team_SetBudget TO f1app;
+GRANT EXECUTE ON dbo.Team_AddSponsor TO f1app;
+GRANT EXECUTE ON dbo.Team_RemoveSponsor TO f1app;
+GRANT EXECUTE ON dbo.Team_AddCar TO f1app;
+GRANT EXECUTE ON dbo.Team_RemoveCar TO f1app;
+GRANT EXECUTE ON dbo.Team_AddDriver TO f1app;
+GRANT EXECUTE ON dbo.Team_RemoveDriver TO f1app;
+GRANT EXECUTE ON dbo.Team_AddInventoryItem TO f1app;
+GRANT EXECUTE ON dbo.Team_RemoveInventoryItem TO f1app;
 GO
 ```